osmianski/blog/2019/07/01-composer-package-versioning-part-1-breaking-changes.md

 ## To Update Or Not To Update ##

-Let's say some you develop a PHP project using PHP library `some/library`, developed by someone else:
+Let's say you develop a PHP project using PHP library `some/library`, developed by someone else:

 	project --> some/library